Slow Cooker Greek Chicken

 - Whisk the yogurt, garlic, lemon juice, lemon zest, and 3/4 teaspoon of the salt together in a medium bowl.

 - Once cooked, remove the chicken from the cooking liquid.
 Slice into strips or shred with two forks.
-Strain the cooking liquid, and add ¼ cup cooking liquid back to the slow cooker.
-Note: Depending on the yogurt used, the sauce may separate during cooking.
-This is fine, and the reason we are draining and straining the liquid, and the reason we are adding in fresh yogurt sauce at the end.
+Strain the cooking liquid, then add ⅓ cup cooking liquid back to the slow cooker.

-- Add the chicken back to the slow cooker, then pour over ⅓ cup of the reserved Greek sauce marinade, tossing to coat.
+- Add the chicken back to the slow cooker, then pour over ⅓ cup of the reserved Greek sauce, tossing to coat.
 Gently warm though on high for 5 minutes.

 - Serve with the remaining ⅓ cup Greek sauce marinade on the side for dipping or drizzled on top.